 How often do you consider your ‘why’ in your personal life?

 The thing is, divorce can’t make you feel better about you.
 Only YOU can do that.

-If you take time to look at your why, and realise that you are running away from you, get support and deal with those issues first before you call time on your relationship.
+If you take time to look at your why, and realize that you are running away from you, get support and deal with those issues first before you call time on your relationship.
 Doing this will save you a whole load of heartache and it might just save your marriage.

 2. You don’t take time to consider the type of divorce you want; or the type of lawyer you need

 Women use a variety of strategies when choosing a divorce lawyer:

 - They pick the most expensive lawyer because they think they’ll be better.